Dubai Desert Tour

 • Live entertainment (belly dancing, Tanoura show)

 For a detailed breakdown of what to expect, read our complete family desert safari guide.
+You might also want to check our full desert safari packages for pricing, timing, and options.

 Best for Teenagers (Ages 13-17)